 In this section, we take a brief look at the principles and the frameworks on which various jurisdictions are trying to formulate their approach to promoting trustworthy AI.
 This includes a quick overview of the regulatory approaches of the EU, the US, and China.

 A.1 European Union

-In the European Union, the European Commission published its wide-ranging proposals for AI regulation in April 2021.
-In summary, these proposals prohibit certain uses of AI, such as AI-based ‘social scoring’, real-time remote use of biometric recognition for law enforcement in public spaces (with some exceptions), and AI which is aimed at ‘manipulating behavior’ to limit free will.
+In the EU, the European Commission published its wide-ranging proposals for AI regulation in April 2021.
+These proposals prohibit certain uses of AI, such as AI-based ‘social scoring’, real-time remote use of biometric recognition for law enforcement in public spaces (with some exceptions), and AI which is aimed at ‘manipulating behavior’ to limit free will.
 Other AI use cases are divided into the following categories:

 • High-risk AI